SRileyCoyote/FFLIB_Working_Examples/force-app/main/default/classes/FFLIB Examples/Selectors/README.md

     query.setCondition('ID in :setIDs'); //Where Clause for the Query query.addOrdering('Name', fflib_QueryFactory.SortOrder.ASCENDING, true) //Sort Results (Field Name, Sort Order, NullsLast) query.setLimit(10); //Limit Results

+There are more options than those listed above but these are the most common

 [^2]: **AssertCRUD**: (Optional) False By Default, Determines if CRUD Permissions are Enforced.